 Driver assistance technology

 Subaru’s pioneering driver assistance technology, EyeSight, warns you of potential collision risks.
-EyeSight is currently available on all lineartronic Outback models.
+EyeSight is currently available on all lineartronic Outback and Levorg models.
 Learn how…

 Subaru collision avoidance: EyeSight